MicrosoftDocs/powerquery-docs/powerquery-docs/web-connection-fiddler.md

 ## Return your system to its original configuration

-Once you have finished providing Fiddler log files and troubleshooting has completed, you'll want to return your system to its original configuration and remove Fiddler as the middleman.
+Once you've finished providing Fiddler log files and troubleshooting has completed, you'll want to return your system to its original configuration and remove Fiddler as the middleman.

 To return your system to its original configuration: